25prabhu10/notes/docs/Concepts/Design_Patterns/Design_Patterns.md

 This pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 This lets the algorithm vary independently from clients that use it

-_Intent:_ Strategy is a behavioral design pattern that lets you define a family of algorithms, put each of them into a separate class, and make their objects interchangeable.
+_Intent:_ Strategy is a behavioural design pattern that lets you define a family of algorithms, put each of them into a separate class, and make their objects interchangeable.

 The Strategy pattern suggests that you take **a class that does something specific in a lot of different ways** and extract all of these algorithms into **separate classes called _strategies_**